semrush/intergalactic/website/docs/components/select/select.md

 | Avatar  | ![](static/pic-primary.png)                                          | ![](static/inline-pic.png)                                       | ![](static/tertiary-pic.png)       |
 | Badge   | ![](static/badge-primary.png)                                        | ![](static/inline-badge.png)                                     | ![](static/tertiary-badge.png)     |

-## DropdownMenu
+## Menu

-Read about the dropdown menu, its possibilities, menu items, their types and states in the [DropdownMenu](/components/dropdown-menu/dropdown-menu).
+Menu in `Select` is based on `DropdownMenu`, so refer to [DropdownMenu](/components/dropdown-menu/dropdown-menu) for basic properties of the menu and its items.
+This guide describes features specific for `Select`.

 ### Height

-If DropdownMenu has more than seven items, show scroll.
+If the menu has more than seven items, limit its height and add scroll.
 We also recommend adding search input to such lists.

 ![](static/dropdown-height.png)

-### Item states
+### List states

 - If the list is taking a long time to load or filter results (for example, due to a slow connection), then display "Loading...".
 - If a user enters a value that isn’t in the list, then display "Nothing found".